Ultimate Guide to Wedding Rings

 Do You Choose Stones for Your Wedding Ring?

 Diamond settings are an entirely personal choice, if you like diamonds, then why not?
-People choosing diamonds for their wedding bands normally opt for brilliant cut or princess cut stones.
+People choosing diamond wedding rings normally opt for brilliant cut or princess cut stones.
 Essentially, brilliant cut is round while princess cut is square.
 If you do decide to go for diamonds, it’s worth considering how the stones are set.
 A flush or bezel setting is often preferred for wedding rings as the diamond doesn’t sit proud.
 A diamond that sits flush within its setting is less likely to become loose or get lost over time.
 The drawback of these settings is that they don’t gather so much light, meaning there is a little less sparkle than you would normally expect from other diamond settings.

 Other ways of personalising your wedding ring include engraving and even designing your own.
 Engraving is simply where the wedding date, your names or a short personal message is engraved inside the ring.
 Because the lettering is inside the ring, it won’t wear off and you wear it against your skin so that while you can’t read it, it’s always touching you.